-I always recommend to people that they think about someone describing them in a book or movie.
-Where would you be?
-What would you be wearing?
-What would your partner be wearing?
-Like in a book, you can wear clothes to a photoshoot that you wouldn’t necessarily wear to work, per se, but that feel very you, regardless.
-Ask your partner if there are any pieces in your closet that they feel are extra “you.”
-For the photos to turn out best, try to match each other subtly, if you can.
-This could mean keeping to complementary color tones (warm colors with warm, cool with cool, dark with dark, etc.), and another way might be to wear equally contrasting colors or patterns.
-For example, if you wanted to both wear bright prints or bold colors (thats super awesome, by the way), you might accessorize with a color your partner is wearing, or make sure that it is echoed somewhere on your person.
-Put on your options, look at what you are both wearing in the mirror, and see if the clothes look like they “go” together.
-You should look like you belong close to one another.
+This might mean keeping to complementary color tones (warm colors with warm, cool with cool, dark with dark, etc.), or to wear equally contrasting colors (white and black).
+If you wanted to both wear bright prints or bold colors, you might accessorize with a color your partner is wearing or make sure that it is echoed somewhere on your person.
+Put on your options and look at yourselves in the mirror to see if the clothes look like they “go” together.
+Ultimately, you should look like you belong close to one another.

-Think about leaving that classic light-colored khaki at home.
-It tends to signal formality, and your pants will show any dirt, dust, or smudge.
-Dresses, and skirts are really pretty awesome.
 The movement that a dress or skirt brings can often take a good photo and make it even better.
-However, if you’re thinking something shorter, try dancing around, sitting down, etc. in it to make sure you’ll feel comfortable with the movement.
+However, if you’re thinking of something shorter, try dancing around, sitting, etc., to make sure you feel comfortable with that movement.

 We may have chatted about it a bit, but think about whether or not you want to take the style of your photoshoot even a little further.
 Adding a bouquet, boutonniere, floral crown, or even some other unique addition.
 Just make sure you chat with me about your plans or interests, and I bet with our creative powers combined we can up the ante and put together something a little more complicated, but still full of your unique pizzaz.
 And I don’t just mean super romantic — a more styled session can be classy, funny, or badass.
 If you think you want a totally unique look and love stretching your creative wings, I’d love to work on something like that with you.